-Storytelling in the details at Disney’s Animal Kingdom: A theme park designer’s perspective.
+Storytelling in the Details: Disney’s Animal Kingdom

 The world suffers no shortage of theme parks, but few really live up to the name.
 Simply staging a few old tools in the queue and carving a clever name on the sign doesn’t cut it.
 A truly thematic experience is designed to immerse guests in a story or place so they believe they are actually there, such as Universal’s Diagon Alley or Disney’s Frontierland.
 But surely one of the most completely immersive parks with a coherent, all-encompassing theme has to be Disney’s Animal Kingdom.
 Whereas many parks feature various lands, each centered on a particular theme, everything here supports a common story.